tc39/proposal-pattern-matching/README.md

 just like in array destructuring.

-If the array pattern does _not_ end in a rest pattern, the iterator must match the array pattern's length: one final item is pulled from the iterator, and if it succeeds (rather than closing the iterator), the array pattern fails to match.
+If the array pattern does _not_ end in a rest pattern, the iterator must match the array pattern’s length: one final item is pulled from the iterator, and if it succeeds (rather than closing the iterator), the array pattern fails to match.